Weyerhaeuser Room 215

 - Consider applying for national scholarships.
 Applications for the Beinecke (graduate study in the arts, humanities or social sciences), Truman (careers in public service), Goldwater (science research) and Udall (environmental policy) are due in the junior year.
 Make an appointment with the Director of Academic Programs to discuss the opportunities and the process.

 - Consider undertaking an honors project.
+Completing an honors project is an ideal way to demonstrate your ability to do graduate level work; it can also help you decide if doing original, independent research is your true calling.
 Most departments require that project proposals be submitted in the spring of the junior year.
 Consult your major department chair regarding the GPA eligibility guidelines and application process.

-- Make sure that you have filed your Intent to Graduate form with the Registrar’s Office and make an appointment to review your degree requirements.
-Updated major and minor plans of study that reflect the courses taken to complete requirements also need to be submitted at this time.
+- File your Intent to Graduate form with the Registrar’s office and make an appointment to review your degree requirements.
+If DegreeWorks doesn’t reflect the courses actually taken to complete requirements, update your major, minor, or concentration plan with the appropriate person.

 - Solidify post-graduation plans, whether that is full-time employment, graduate school, travel or community service.
 Make more trips to the Career Development Center!

 - Consider applying for national scholarships.
-Applications for graduate study in the UK (Rhodes and Marshall), independent research and travel (Fulbright and Watson) and positions as junior research apprentices (Carnegie Peace Fellows) are due early in the senior year.
+Applications for graduate study in the UK (Rhodes and Marshall), or in the Arts (Jack Kent Cooke), independent research and travel (Fulbright and Watson) and positions as junior research apprentices (Carnegie Peace Fellows) are due early in the senior year.
 Make more trips to the Academic Programs Office!

 People and Web Resources